 Shop designer brands and high street staples at St David’s Shopping Centre, and discover something special in one of Cardiff’s six Victorian shopping arcades.
 Seek out vintage clothes, jewellery, antiques, coffee shops and a Cardiff institution, Spillers Records, the oldest record shop in the world.

 Take the kids on an outdoor adventure.
 Crash through the rapids in a canoe, go bodyboarding on the indoor waves, or try paddle boarding at Cardiff International White Water - there are activities for ages 6 and up.
 Back on dry land, follow the 10k circular trail of the Cardiff Bay Barrage to the seaside town of Penarth.
 Or take a trip out of the city - the Brecon Beacons and the unspoilt beaches of the Gower Peninsular are right on your doorstep.

 Get a flavour of Welsh history at the open-air St Fagans National History Museum.
 And visit The Cardiff Story to see the development of the city through the eyes of its people.
 Spend a day wandering the art and natural history collections at the National Museum Cardiff - entry is free.
-Or discover contemporary Wales at the Senedd, the main public building of the National Assembly.
+Or discover the home of Senedd Cymru, the Welsh Parliament at the Senedd in Cardiff Bay.

 Sample the real taste of Wales with Cardiff's food and drink scene.
 Start in the centre at Cardiff Market, with traditional local produce under a majestic Victorian glass roof.
 Seek out farmers’ markets and street food festivals.
 Then watch the world go by from the waterside bars and restaurants on Mermaid Quay.